isomerpages/govtech-corp/media/technews/_posts/2020-12-18-post-PostmanGovSg — putting the 'mass' in mass communications.md

 a product built by GovTech’s Open Government Products (OGP) together with the team at the Ministry of Communications and Information (MCI) under the leadership of Minister Iswaran to address the unmet needs of updating citizens with bite-size information rapidly and at scale.
-Using <a href="https://postman.gov.sg/" rel="noopener noreferrer nofollow" target="_blank">Postman.gov.sg</a>, the <a href="https://postman.gov.sg/" rel="noopener noreferrer nofollow" target="_blank">Gov.sg</a> WhatsApp channel was able to send a million messages within 22 minutes.
+Using Postman, the Gov SG WhatsApp channel was able to send a million messages within 22 minutes.
 This was a feat that was the first of its kind, leading the wave to revamp how governments across the world could provide accurate public health information to control the pandemic.
 And the most amazing part?
-It was built in just three days, said Jean Tan, the tech lead for <a href="https://postman.gov.sg/" rel="noopener noreferrer nofollow" target="_blank">Postman.gov.sg</a>’s engineering team at
-OGP, who shared her experience in developing <a href="https://postman.gov.sg/" rel="noopener noreferrer nofollow" target="_blank">Postman.gov.sg</a> at the Stack 2020 Developers
+It was built in just three days, said Jean Tan, the tech lead for Postman's engineering team at OGP, who shared her experience in developing Postman at the Stack 2020 Developer Conference.</p>
-Conference.</p>
 <p>Well, know what they say – modern problems require modern solutions.</p>
 <h3>The need for speed!</h3>
 <p>Towards the end of January, Jean’s team met with MCI to tackle the problem